 How to build your trek-fit cardiovascular (CV) fitness

 Resistance training exercises to strengthen key areas

 First you need to honestly assess your current fitness levels.
 Without an idea of where you are now, you can’t measure progression or start at the appropriate level.
-From the categories below, check out which one is the nearest match to your current level of training.
-This will form the basis of your trek-fit exercise program.
+From the categories below, check which one is the nearest match to your current level of training.
+This will form the basis of your trek-fit exercise programme.